 Bacon guacamole delivers the perfect harmony of contrasting flavors and textures: Crunchy and smooth, salty and sweet.
 For crispy bacon guacamole, mash your avocados in a bowl to your desired consistency.
 In a separate bowl, toss bacon, chilies, cilantro, and olive oil.
 Carefully fold the two components together and bacon appétit!

-Tomatillos are a Mexican variety of tomato with a tart flavor that make an excellent, crunchy addition to salsas and guacamoles.
+Tomatillos are a Mexican variety of tomato with a tart flavor that makes an excellent, crunchy addition to salsas and guacamoles.
 Keep it sweet with this orange and tomatillo guacamole, or freshen up with guacamole al tomatillo con queso fresco, usually served with lime wedges on the side.

 Diced or shredded chicken is a juicy addition to any guacamole.
 Take this chicken guacamole recipe, for example, that combines mashed avocados, roasted chicken breast, chili, tomatoes, and cilantro.
 Or go all out with this meat lovers guacamole that begs the question: What came first, the chicken or the avocado?